TCU girls basketball falls 66-50 to Jordan

 “I think our girls are trying to figure out their role on our team,” said Specht.
 “Collectively, we need to play with more urgency on offense.
 We have girls with more ability than how they have played over the last two games.
 We left too many points on the floor, as we missed several layups to start the game.”

 Still, the Titans showed strength in their endurance.
-By the second half of the game, the girls were scoring more points than Jordan, ending the half 34-31, though losing the game 66-50.
+By the second half of the game, the girls were scoring more points than Jordan, ending the half 34-31.

 The Titans were able to overtake Jordan in the second due to some strong play from individuals on the team.